History of Oak Family Vineyard and Ranch Estate

 played by Gretta Sosine, Gary L. Conover, Michel Klemp, and Karly Avva

-photo © 2011 - 2022 Patricia Collins & Aria Pictures
+photo © 2011 - 2024 Patricia Collins and Aria Pictures

 In 2004, an order for 70 percent of their product came from a company in New York; this was an unusual request, but they paid a premium and did not haggle over the price.